Tautoga: Costume

-Dress code is usually quite uniform, with all members of the tautoga wearing a "hạ' fạli", which is analogous to a sarong or lava-lava, all of the same colour and design, as well as a collared shirts or blouses (a recent adaptation, probably a missionary addition, indicating respect for chief guests at functions).
+Dress code is usually quite uniform, with all members of the tautoga wearing a "hạ' fạli", which is analogous to a sulu, sarong, or lava-lava, all of the same colour and design, as well as a collared shirts or blouses (a recent adaptation, probably a missionary addition, indicating respect for chief guests at functions).
 In addition to this, all members of the tautoga wear a sweet smelling flower in their ear, and a tefui (traditional garland) and titi (a skirt of long leaves), both of which are more elaborate and decorated for men than they are for women.
 In some instances dance groups are known to have worn the tailfeathers of the "täväke" bird (white-tailed tropicbird).

-Performance Styles
+Performance styles

 Tautoga are usually performed in a suite of dances structured around three main types: "sua", "tiap hi'i", and "tiap forau".
 The dancing is accompanied by a group of singers who sit at the back, beating a pile of mats with large drumming sticks.